aronayne/url-shorten/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-This project converts a long URL to a short one allows the user to utilise the short URL to open its associated long URL.
+This project converts a long URL to a short URL.
+The short URL can be used to open its associated long URL.

 A long URL of max length 2000 characters is converted to a short URL of 7 characters.
-The of URL's capacity before short URL collisions is 62^7.
-The probability of a short URL collision is ((1 + number of Url's added) / 62^7)
+The probability of a short URL collision is ((1 + number of URL's added) / 62^7)

 ### Built With